 Defines data storage parameters for an enterprise geodatabase by importing a file containing configuration keywords, parameters, and values.

 Rebuild existing attribute or spatial indexes in enterprise geodatabases.
-Indexes can also be rebuilt on states and state_lineage geodatabase system tables and the delta tables of versioned datasets.
+Indexes can also be rebuilt on states and state_lineage geodatabase system tables and the delta tables of datasets that are registered to participate in traditional versioning.
 Out-of-date indexes can lead to poor query performance.

-Registers feature classes, tables, views, and raster layers that were created in the database using ArcGIS clients with the geodatabase.
+Registers with the geodatabase the feature classes, tables, views, and raster layers that were created in the database using third-party tools or views created with the Create Database View tool.
 Once registered, information about the items—such as table and column names, spatial extent, and geometry type—is stored in the geodatabase's system tables, allowing these registered items to participate in geodatabase functionality.

-Repairs inconsistencies within the versioning system tables of a versioned geodatabase.
+Repairs inconsistencies in the versioning system tables of a geodatabase that contains traditional versions.

-Repairs inconsistencies in the delta (A and D) tables of a versioned geodatabase.
+Repairs inconsistencies in the delta (A and D) tables of datasets that are registered for traditional versioning.

-Updates the ArcGIS for Server license in an enterprise geodatabase.
+Updates the ArcGIS Server license in an enterprise geodatabase.

-Upgrades the schema of a mosaic dataset, network dataset, annotation dataset, or parcel fabric to the current ArcGIS release.
-Upgrading the dataset allows the dataset to make use of new functionality available in the current software release.
+Upgrades the schema of a mosaic dataset, network dataset, annotation dataset, dimension dataset, parcel fabric, parcel fabric for ArcMap, trace network, or utility network to the current ArcGIS release.
+Upgrading the dataset allows the dataset to use new functionality in the current software release.

 Upgrades a geodatabase to the latest ArcGIS release to take advantage of new functionality.